 The reason for a termination penalty relates to the upfront expense the funding partner incurs.
 Setting up the facility requires time and resources at the onset, so it typically takes the contract term to recover those costs.

 A standard early termination fee is calculated as (monthly minimum fee X the number of months remaining in the term).
 The inputs for that calculation should be easily found in your payroll funding agreement.
 Another calculation could be (monthly minimum volume X a pre-determined percentage).

 Make sure you complete these calculations before signing your agreement to understand what it would cost you for early termination.
 Even with an early termination fee, there may be situations where it’s advantageous or imperative to terminate.

 To recap the most important points of your payroll funding exit strategy:

-At The Southern Bank Company, our successful 80-year banking history exemplifies our commitment to treating customers fairly and with the utmost transparency.
-Through our altLINE program, we provide competitive and straight forward payroll funding for growth-oriented staffing companies.
+At altLINE by The Southern Bank, our successful 80-year banking history exemplifies our commitment to treating customers fairly and with the utmost transparency.
+We provide competitive and straight forward payroll funding for growth-oriented staffing companies.

 Find out more information in our complete invoice factoring guide.

 Grey Idol is the head of digital marketing for altLINE.
 With over five years’ experience in small business operations, content creation and digital marketing, he helps businesses find the information they need to make informed decisions about invoice factoring and A/R financing.
 In his free time, Grey enjoys spending time outdoors with his wife and two dogs.